why shop manta sleep

 China: The Kang Stove Bed

-When it comes to different kinds of beds, the Chinese kang bed stove stands out for its sheer strangeness.
+Regarding different kinds of beds, the Chinese kang bed stove stands out for its sheer strangeness.

 The kang bed is a general sitting area for the family during the day.
 At night, all beddings go back on for sweet slumber.